puavous/lmad1/BeforeInstanssi2024.md

   **Read the help page** of SoundBox: https://sb.bitsnbites.eu/help.html

+  **Check out my video tutorial** about it: https://youtu.be/JnJ5bUT6s8Q

-  Take a look at my [video tutorial](https://youtu.be/JnJ5bUT6s8Q) "How to make a soundtrack for your first demoscene intro using the SoundBox soft synth tracker" ...
-I think showing some things in practice would help a newbie get tracking more comfortably and to avoid some common problems encountered in earlier workshops.
+  The video is titled "How to make a soundtrack for your first demoscene intro using the SoundBox soft synth tracker" ...
+I think showing some things in practice will help a newbie get tracking more comfortably and to avoid some common problems encountered in earlier workshops.
 I hope it makes the process smoother for you!